10/8/2025 Centenary race

 The Club continued fully crewed oceanic racing over the years including such notable events as the ‘reverse’ transatlantic from Manchester, Massachusetts, to Plymouth celebrating the Club’s sesquicentennial; the Parmelia Race, a pursuit race from Plymouth to Western Australia, celebrating the voyage of the barque Parmelia to the Swan River; a series of ‘Armada Cup’ races to Spain, several twohanded ‘UK Fastnet’ races for Mini 650s, and single races to Iceland and other destinations.

 The Royal Western Yacht Club continues its commitment to shorthanded racing.
-The latest OSTAR running concurrently with the TWOSTAR in 2017 and the next Round Britain and Ireland in 2018 ensure that the Club remains at the forefront of shorthanded ocean racing.
+The OSTAR, the TWOSTAR, and the Round Britain and Ireland are held every four years ensuring that the Club remains at the forefront of shorthanded ocean racing.